cockroachdb/docs/src/current/cockroachcloud/export-metrics-standard.md

 1. Determine the [Datadog API key](https://docs.datadoghq.com/account_management/api-app-keys/) you'd like to use.
 If you don't already have one, follow the steps to [add a new Datadog API key](https://docs.datadoghq.com/account_management/api-app-keys/#add-an-api-key-or-client-token).

-1. Issue the following Cloud API command to enable metrics export for your CockroachDB Standard cluster:
+1. Issue the following Cloud API command to enable metrics export for your CockroachDB {{ site.data.products.standard }} cluster:

     {% include_cached copy-clipboard.html %}
     ~~~shell